 Shift from symptoms to root causes

 Working to understand partner organizations on a micro level led to a comprehensive understanding of the landscape, which 100Kin10 captured in a map of the major challenges and their root causes.
 Milgrom-Elcott explains the thought process for partners as, “’Where are you currently working?
 Where is your work a Band-Aid because you're in a triage emergency situation, but underlying there's something going on that if you could just get at, you wouldn't have so much bleeding?”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 She describes the collective learning process as “Moving people up the diagnosis chain, from dealing with a flesh wound, to understanding the cause of the bleeding, to understanding why so many people are coming in with bleeding.”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
-The network is currently working with its partners to address the core issues that have made this moonshot goal so hard. [crosslink Moonshot V8 blurb]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
+The network is currently working with its partners to address the core issues that have made this moonshot goal so hard.

 Focus on quality over quantity when scaling a network

-100Kin10 initially focused on growing the number of partners involved in the collective effort, but later came to realize that simply “bringing more organizations on board didn’t help those organizations to succeed. [...]
-Having commitments on paper that couldn’t be effectuated was only marginally or normally better than no commitment at all.
+100Kin10 initially focused on growing the number of partners involved in the collective effort, but later came to realize that simply “bringing more organizations on board didn’t help those organizations to succeed…Having commitments on paper that couldn’t be effectuated was only marginally or normally better than no commitment at all.
 So we have since focused on innovating different vehicles to support organizations to succeed.”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

 100Kin10 created a vehicle for growing the network organically.
 Existing partners could nominate new organizations, which then applied with commitments to action and evidence of prior successes.
 In addition to tapping the networks of all partners, this approach to growth created an inherent check on 100Kin10’s value proposition: If existing partners didn’t find it useful, they wouldn’t expend their social capital inviting their colleagues to join.
-[Milgrom-Elcott, T., Personal communication with Policy Design Lab, December 14, 2016].
+[Milgrom-Elcott, T., Personal communication , December 14, 2016].

 Secure commitments in the presence of public or high authority figures

 Articulating concrete commitments helps to ensure follow-on action.
 Milgrom-Elcott recounts convening a meeting between partners and Arne Duncan, then Secretary of Education: “We used it as a carrot, knowing there would be no stick for accountability.
 We had no way to ensure what would happen, but [we thought] if we had people publicly commit in front of the Secretary, that would be a very powerful force and function.”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 It was an effective strategy.
 For all partners, 100Kin10 now publishes partner commitments publicly, and each partner shares its progress annually with the network.
 Successes are widely celebrated at events and in writings, to encourage high achievement.

 Share learning through the network to accelerate progress

 With annual partner surveys and “Steal This” sessions, the network advances the collective state of learning by encouraging knowledge-sharing.
-[Milgrom-Elcott, T., Personal communication with Policy Design Lab, December 14, 2016].
+[Milgrom-Elcott, T., Personal communication , December 14, 2016].
 This, in turn, accelerates the rate of collective progress.
 Through the 100Kin10 Fellowship, teams from partner organizations develop and test new tools, systems, and/or programs that help prepare and support instructors and their students, together achieving ambitious goals for STEM instruction that supports students’ active learning in grades P-3.

 Read more: